-At a minimum, every employer should have in place an anti-harassment policy that clearly prohibits sexual harassment, defines what constitutes sexual harassment in terms easily understood by employees, and require employees to report sexual harassment.
+At a minimum, every employer should have in place an anti-harassment policy that clearly prohibits sexual harassment, defines what constitutes sexual harassment in terms easily understood by employees, and requires employees to report sexual harassment.
 Any such policy should include a harassment complaint procedure that is accessible to all employees and has multiple avenues for raising complaints.
 The policy also should state that the company will promptly and thoroughly investigate all complaints and that the company will not retaliate against any person who reports or participates in an investigation of sexual harassment.

 Regularly and effectively train supervisors and managers about how to prevent, recognize, and respond to conduct that, if left unchecked, may rise to the level of prohibited harassment.

 Having written policies is important, but it is equally important that managers are thoroughly trained on how to respond to sexual harassment complaints and how to recognize potentially problematic situations even if no complaint is made – such as workplace dating.
 Depending on where an employer is located, the law may require this training.
-Even if such training is not legally mandated, however, it makes good legal and business sense to regularly provide it.
+Even if such training is not legally mandated; however, it makes good legal and business sense to regularly provide it.

-A Written Policy Regarding Dating
+Develop A Written Policy Regarding Dating

 One way to address workplace relationships is to establish a workplace dating policy.
 This may be included as part of a comprehensive anti-harassment policy or as a stand-alone policy.
 Having a code of conduct provides a guide for employees as they navigate through the reality of romantic relationships in the workplace.
-It also enables employers to discipline employees for behaviors that violate the code of conduct without the discipline being tied to the employee’s romantic relationship.
+It also enables employers to discipline employees for behaviors that violate the code of conduct without the discipline being tied to the employees’ romantic relationship.

-Consider Love Contracts
+Consider Implementing Love Contracts